Choosing a wedding

 How can John Lewis Wedding Insurance help?

-John Lewis Wedding Insurance can provide financial protection in case things don’t go to plan on your big day.
-This includes cover if your photographer fails to turn up or is double-booked.
-If your photos can’t be printed because the film, negatives or any digital media that was used has been damaged, John Lewis Wedding Insurance will pay for a photographer to re-shoot with the wedding party.
-Cover can also include payment towards costs needed to do this, including things like suit hire.
+John Lewis Wedding Insurance could provide financial protection in case things don’t go to plan on your big day.
+This includes cover if your wedding photographer fails to turn up or is double-booked.
+If your photos can’t be printed because the film, negatives or any digital media that was used has been damaged, John Lewis Wedding Insurance could pay for a photographer to re-shoot with the wedding party.
+Cover could also include payment towards costs needed to do this, including things like wedding suit hire.

 Terms, conditions, limitations, exclusions and eligibility criteria apply.